-As expected, the law produced a number of undesirable unintended consequences.
+The Obama administration spearheaded passage of the Healthy, Hunger-Free Kids Act in 2010.
+This initiative was designed to combat childhood obesity by changing the nutrition requirements of school lunches.
+As expected, the law produced unintended consequences.
 A January 2014 Government Accountability Office (GAO) study found that the law multiplied costs, increased fruit and vegetable waste, created new menu planning problems, and decreased participation in the federal school lunch program.

 Because implementation of the program requirements is ongoing, the overall effect of the legislation on childhood health, if any, will not be known for some time.
 Nevertheless, there have been no discernible short-term benefits.
-According to a May 2016 study published by the academic journal Obesity, there have been no statistically significant decreases in childhood obesity since the 2011-12 school year.
+According to a May 2016 study published in the academic journal Obesity, there have been no statistically significant decreases in childhood obesity since the 2011-12 school year.

 The consumption of unhealthy foods and drinks is inelastic.
 In other words, taxing or regulating certain food and beverage items will not necessarily reduce consumption of them by very much.
-Consumers, particularly children, simply shift their consumption preferences to other unhealthy, nontaxed foods and beverages.
+Consumers, particularly children, simply shift their consumption preferences to other unhealthy, untaxed foods and beverages.
 For example, public school students often respond to bans on soda by purchasing different kinds of sugary drinks, such as juices and sports drinks, from school vending machines.
-Yet even schools that ban all sugar-sweetened beverages from campus will not significantly reduce students’ consumption of unhealthy drinks.
+Even schools that ban all sugar-sweetened beverages from campus will not significantly reduce students’ consumption of unhealthy drinks.
 Kids can (and will) simply bring them from home.